On-site or off-site: 5 questions to answer before choosing where to host your content

 Look at your marketing budget to determine a baseline price for setting up shop for your content’s home.

 Not all publishing platforms are created equal.
 For every WordPress, there’s a basic text blogging platform out there somewhere.
 No matter which one you pick, you are at the mercy of your platform.
 The trick is to determine which CMS features you need and which you can live without.
-Aka what are the capabilities, tech specs, limitations, etc. of your platform of choice.
+What are the capabilities, tech specs, limitations, etc. of your platform of choice?

 At its most basic, a good CMS platform has: